Northern Virginia Breach of Fiduciary Duty Attorneys

 The Vulnerability Of Trustees

 If you are the administrator of a trust, you may find yourself in conflict with individuals who have a claim—or feel that they have a claim—to the trust.
 If those individuals are successful, you could find yourself financially liable or even facing criminal charges.
-The Virginia attorneys of Hale Ball are experienced in all phases of trust law and estate planning.
+The Virginia attorneys of HALE BALL MURPHY, PLC are experienced in all phases of trust law and estate planning.
 They’ve represented both plaintiffs and defendants in fiduciary breach suits.
 This focus on a specific practice area gives them a unique experience.
-When your reputation, financial well-being, and possibly even your freedom are on the line, you want an experienced litigator to handle your defense—one like you’ll find at the law firm of Hale Ball.
+When your reputation, financial well-being, and possibly even your freedom are on the line, you want an experienced litigator to handle your defense—one like you’ll find at the law firm of HALE BALL MURPHY, PLC.

 The personal representative of a will — and the trustee of a trust — are those persons appointed under a document or pursuant to a law to be responsible for the assets named in the will or the administration of the assets in the trust.
 Such individuals are, essentially, “guardians” of the estate, and have a fiduciary duty to beneficiaries to handle their duties with diligence and care.